-Cold brew continued its amazing positive growth trajectory powered by launch of several flavoured cold brews like White cold brew, Vanilla cold brew and several other variants.
+Cold brew continued its amazing positive growth trajectory powered by the launch of several flavored cold brews like White cold brew, Vanilla cold brew, and several other variants.
 Nitro Cold Brew Mint Latte by Coffee Bean & Tea Leaf was a popular launch in this category.
-The boutique cafes started packaging the cold brews in bottles contributing further to the uber cool image of the cold brew coffee.
-Nescafe also decided to take a slice of the growing popularity of cold brew coffee in Singapore by launching packaged cold-brew concentrate in 2019.
+The boutique cafes started packaging the cold brews in bottles contributing further to the uber-cool image of the cold brew coffee.
+Nescafe also decided to take a slice of the growing popularity of cold brew coffee trends in Singapore by launching packaged cold-brew concentrate in 2019.

 Coffee connoisseurs in Singapore love the Indonesian single origins like Mandheling & Toraja.
-We predicted that there will be demand for more exotic variants of single origin Indonesian coffee beyond the popular Mandheling & Toraja beans.
-We saw a growth in the engagement for this type coffee mainly driven by the cafes and e-commerce channel offering single origin coffee from Papua, Florence, Kerinci, etc. Indonesian Single Origin in Singapore
+We predicted that there will be demand for more exotic variants of single-origin Indonesian coffee beyond the popular Mandheling & Toraja beans.
+We saw a growth in the engagement for this type of coffee mainly driven by the cafes and e-commerce channels offering single-origin coffee from Papua, Florence, Kerinci, etc. Indonesian Single Origin in Singapore

-It was very pleasing to see all the prediction come true.
+It was very pleasing to see all the AI predictions came true.
 It is amazing how artificial intelligence can help us to identify areas of growth and potential opportunities in the food and beverage industry.
 The potential is limitless and we are barely scratching the surface here.